nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/Nesting_generation.md

 ## Biogeochamical nesting: Download the nesting-files needed: for physics: no3, po4, si, o2, these are decadal files.
-		a.
-In order to have files that have values at all ocean points from the coarse ESM-grid, the annual files are pre-processed before generating the boundary conditions.
+- In order to have files that have values at all ocean points from the coarse ESM-grid, the annual files are pre-processed before generating the boundary conditions.
 		b. ../bin/Nesting_noresm/separate_and_extrapolate_files_year.sh $varible $year, can also be called in the  script:

 ## Generating files with model bias used for bias correction
-- Find the representaive period of the climatology
+- Find the representaive period of the climatology you are using.
-- Generate a climatology from the earth system model
+- Generate a climatology from the earth system model for the represetative period.
 - Regrid the observational climatolgy to the ESM grid, below a certain depth, seasonal rather than monthly values must be used.
 - This can be done uaing the script `Create_climatology_for_bias_correction.sh'
 -